Programs and Partners

 Do you send out newsletters?
 Can I receive them via email?

-WAR, Int’l sends out regular updates via mail and email.
-Due to their sensitive and confidential nature, you will not see them online and must request to be put on our mailing list.
-To do so, please send your name, address, and email address to firstname.lastname@example.org or call us at 616-855-0796.
-If you provide an email address, you will by default receive your newsletters via email.
-If you prefer to receive the printed version, please indicate that and be sure to provide your mailing address.
+Women At Risk, International sends out bimonthly newsletters via mail and email.
+To be added to our mailing list, please send your name, address, and email address to firstname.lastname@example.org or call us at 616-855-0796.
+If you do not have an email address and want to receive the printed version, please indicate that and provide your mailing address.

 How can I get involved?